 This summer, whether you're headed across state lines on a family road trip, flying off to Europe, grabbing a quick weekend getaway, or taking a vacation in your own backyard, don't forget to protect your eyes!

 Summer Eye Care Near You

 Check out our top 4 tips for ensuring healthy eyes this summer, and remember, your eye doctor is here to help make the most out of your vision.
-Dr. Switalski sees patients from all over the Plano, Texas area.
+Dr. Switalski sees patients from all over the East Plano, Texas area.
 Let us give you the top-quality eye care you and your family deserve, not only during the summer, but all year long.

 Don't Leave Home Without It

 If you have a chronic illness and need to head out of town for a few days, you would never leave home without your medications, right?
 That's because you know that if something happens and your meds aren't with you, you could suffer discomfort or complications to your health.

 The same is true for your vision.
 If you suffer from dry eyes, make sure to take artificial tears or medicated eye drops with you when you travel.
 Preservative-free eye drops are a traveler's friend.
 They're also available as individual strips, which are recommended since there's less risk of contamination.